-Here’s some other tips to help you on the day and in any training you might be undertaking;
+Here are some other tips to help you on the day and in any training you might be undertaking;

 If you sit straight or lean slightly forward, this will give you more balance in the boat.
-Also have your knees slightly bent.
+Also, have your knees slightly bent.

 Your hands should be shoulder width apart.
 There should be the same amount of paddle shaft and blade beyond both of your hands.
-If you’re right handed keep your right hand tight and left hand loose on the paddle.
+If you’re right-handed keep your right hand tight and left hand loose on the paddle.
 By doing this your right hand will rotate the blade.

 Put your paddle in at your toes and pull the back as far as your hips.
 When you are pulling back on one side you should push forward with the opposite side at the same time.
 All the power should come from the torso.
 Try to find a rhythm with your partner in the kayak.

 Paddle in a wide arch with the paddle on the side opposite to the way you want to go.

 Talk to your partner